openhab/openhab-docs/configuration/things.md

 It is also possible to manually define channels.
 Usually this is not needed, as channels will be automatically created by the binding based on the thing type description.
-It is also possiblel to add additional channels to existing things and for bindings that allow to create generic things (for example the [MQTT Generic Thing Binding](/addons/bindings/mqtt.generic/)) all channels can be defined by the user.
+It is also possible to add additional channels to existing things and for bindings that allow to create generic things (for example the [MQTT Generic Thing Binding](/addons/bindings/mqtt.generic/)) all channels can be defined by the user.

 #### State channels

 ```xtend
 Thing yahooweather:weather:losangeles [ location=2442047, unit="us", refresh=120 ] {
 	Channels: